Pullusb/GP_brush_fill/README.md

 - Only work in perspective view (tring in ortho view will raise an error message)
 - Impossible to erase plain stroke without fill (use native eraser for that)
 - No undo-stack
-- since everything eslse is lock, need to leave the modal with right clic or esc to perform other actions.
+- since everything else is lock, need to leave the modal with right click or esc to perform other actions.
 - Impossible to add holes in shapes when erasing
 - In additive/substractive mode, closing a draw shape (like a lasso) will englobe everything inside.
 - When merging shapes it deletes points informations (thickness/pressure/etc)
-- Generally keep in mind that it delete crossed strokes to create a new one (for the same reason, it can messup with the depth order of your fills).
+- Generally keep in mind that it delete crossed strokes to create a new one (for the same reason, it can messed up with the depth order of your fills).

 ### Important technical note